McLetters Type Foundry and Design Studio is owned and operated by Tom McAuliffe. Here is his story:

-You may or may not know him (but you should).
-He makes all kinds of fonts and logos for people and companies (he’s done a lot of the labels for Ithaca Beer Company).
-It was the first time I’d seen a full-grown adult with the habit of just making stuff for the fun of it.
-He made his own music, and album covers to go along with it.
+You may or may not know him.
+He makes all kinds of fonts and logos for people and companies (he’s done many of the labels for Ithaca Beer Company).
+It also was the first time I’d seen a full-grown adult with the habit of creating things outside of work, just for the fun of it.
+He’s made his own music, album covers, websites, and all sorts of design content.
 Over the course of a year, I would sit in his office for hours at a time peppering him with questions, whether he liked it or not.
-He’s certainly the most responsible person for the path I’m on.
+He’s certainly one of the most responsible for the path I’m on.
 He taught me how to make fonts, how to get a website going, and how to understand what looks good.

 One summer, I took an internship in Boston working for a design firm.
-It was cool.
-But there wasn’t nearly as much creative control as I was used to with personal projects and freelancing.
-This is what I’ve found with most jobs, and to get that control you’ve gotta stick it out for a number of years before seeing the light.
+It was cool, but there wasn’t nearly as much creative control as I was used to with personal projects and freelancing.

-This is why I’ve opted to do freelance.
+This is why I’ve opted to establish my own studio.
 More freedom, more control, I don’t have to wear pants, perfect.

 Please reach out if in need of design or advice. 🙂